Last updated: April 23, 2025

 Repayment

-Home equity loans require you to make regular payments after you take out the loan, and the monthly payments will be the same until the loan is paid off.
+Unlike interest-only HELOCs, home equity loans normally require you to make regular payments of interest and principal after you take out the loan.
+Those with a fixed interest rate offer consistent monthly payments until the loan is paid off.

 Available terms